Customs Clearance

 step 1.

-Email completed
+Email both completed

-customs forms and photos
+customs forms plus photos

 of receipts/invoices to customs@HAIRSINES.com.